Swift Learnings

 More random(?) info:

-• mutating keyword is for methods inside struct only.
-Cos we want struct to be like immutable most of the time if possible but that’s not always possible. so we should treat mutating as a “red flag/warning” that could be potential for errors (which is the point of struct, to prevent issues).
+leta struct, you cannot change it’s properties even if they arevars, but you can do it forclassobject.
+Sincestructis value type, when we mark thestructinstance itself as read-only, everything inside is read-only.
+Guess that make sense. mutatingkeyword is for methods insidestructonly.
+Cos we wantstructto be like immutable most of the time if possible but that’s not always possible. so we should treat mutating as a “red flag/warning” that could be potential for errors (which is the point ofstruct, to prevent issues).- In Swift,

 Protocols